How to get the biggest returns from your hotel bookings

 The Room – Grand Deluxe Room

-The 12th floor and up are for SPG elite members, requiring a special keycard to access the floor.
+The 12th floor and up are for elite Marriott members, requiring a special keycard to access the floor.
 My room was on the 12th floor and faced the beautiful V&A Waterfront.

 The style of the hotel has a modern business feel, as it is located within the International Convention Centre.
 The layout of the room affords good privacy between the lobby, sleeping area and bathroom.